silverstripe/silverstripe-framework/docs/en/reference/templates.md

 ## Conditional Logic

 You can conditionally include markup in the output.
 That is, test for something that is true or false, and based on that test, control what gets output.

 The simplest if block is to check for the presence of a value.

 	:::ss
 	<% if $CurrentMember %>
 		<p>You are logged in as $CurrentMember.FirstName $CurrentMember.Surname.</p>
 	<% end_if %>

 The following compares a page property called `MyDinner` with the value in quotes, `kipper`, which is a **literal**.
 If true, the text inside the if-block is output.

 	:::ss
 	<% if $MyDinner="kipper" %>
 		Yummy, kipper for tea.
 	<% end_if %>

 Note that inside a tag like this, variables should have a '$' prefix, and literals should have quotes.
 SilverStripe 2.4 didn't include the quotes or $ prefix, and while this still works, we recommend the new syntax as it is less ambiguous.

 This example shows the use of the `else` option.
 The markup after `else` is output if the tested condition is *not* true.

 	:::ss
 	<% if $MyDinner="kipper" %>
 		Yummy, kipper for tea
 	<% else %>
 		I wish I could have kipper :-(
 	<% end_if %>

-This example shows the user of `else\_if`.
-There can be any number of `else\_if` clauses.
+This example shows the user of `else_if`.
+There can be any number of `else_if` clauses.
 The conditions are tested from first to last, until one of them is true, and the markup for that condition is used.
 If none of the conditions are true, the markup in the `else` clause is used, if that clause is present.

 	:::ss
 	<% if $MyDinner="quiche" %>
 		Real men don't eat quiche
 	<% else_if $MyDinner=$YourDinner %>
 		We both have good taste
 	<% else %>
 		Can I have some of your chips?
 	<% end_if %>

 This example shows the use of `not` to negate the test.

 	:::ss
 	<% if not $DinnerInOven %>
 		I'm going out for dinner tonight.
 	<% end_if %>

 You can combine two or more conditions with `||` ("or").
 The markup is used if *either* of the conditions is true.

 	:::ss
 	<% if $MyDinner=="kipper" || $MyDinner=="salmon" %>
 		yummy, fish for tea
 	<% end_if %>

 You can combine two or more conditions with `&&` ("and").
 The markup is used if *both* of the conditions are true.

 	:::ss
 	<% if $MyDinner=="quiche" && $YourDinner=="kipper" %>
 		Lets swap dinners
 	<% end_if %>

 ## Looping Over Lists

 The `<% loop %>...<% end_loop %>` tag is used to **iterate** or loop over a collection of items.
 For example:

 	:::ss
 	<ul>
 		<% loop $Children %>
 			<li>$Title</li>
 		<% end_loop %>
 	</ul>

 This loops over the children of a page, and generates an unordered list showing the `Title` property from each one.
 Note that `$Title` *inside* the loop refers to the `Title` property on each object that is looped over, not the current page.
 To refer to the current page's `Title` property inside the loop, you can do `$Up.Title`.
 More about `Up` later.

 ### Position Indicators

 Inside the loop scope, there are many variables at your disposal to determine the current position in the list and iteration:

  * `$Even`, `$Odd`: Returns boolean, handy for zebra striping
  * `$EvenOdd`: Returns a string, either 'even' or 'odd'.
 Useful for CSS classes.